-Prior to any important task it’s important to set some SMART goals and major surgery is no exception, so that’s exactly what we did.
+Prior to any task it’s important to set some SMART goals and major surgery is no exception, so that’s exactly what we did.
 This is a goal that is:

 SMART goals are invaluable for having a laser guided focus, motivation and ultimately your success/outcome of a task.
 Our goals were set over an 8 week recovery period which we agreed was a challenging yet, acceptable time frame for recovery.
 They were as follows:

 -Come back losing as little fitness as possible.
 Using a subjective 1/10 scale (if 10 being fitness prior to the operation) 8 weeks after the operation we want Graham feeling a 10/10 again.